Ivan Pelizzoli: Reggina

 Due to his lack of competitive action, he signed for Reggina in 2005 in a co-ownership deal for a peppercorn fee of €500 to compete with Nicola Pavarini for the role of the team's first choice goalkeeper.
 Reggina pinned their hopes on Pelizzoli regaining his spectacular form from the 2003–04 season, but he could not really find his feet in Reggina, though he played his part in keeping the team in the top-flight division.
 In June 2006 Roma gave up the remain 50% registration rights to Reggina for free.

 Lokomotiv Moscow

-On 31 January 2007, Pelizzoli was captured by FC Lokomotiv Moscow, signing him on with a three-year contract.
+On 31 January 2007, Pelizzoli was captured by Lokomotiv Moscow, signing him on with a three-year contract.
 In his first season, he competed for a first team place with Eldin Jakupović, and in his second season with Ivan Levenets and Marek Čech, demoting him to the 4th choice goalkeeper.

 AlbinoLeffe

-On 31 August 2009, Lokomotiv Moscow loaned Pelizzoli to the Serie B club U.C.
-AlbinoLeffe for one season, with Eldin Jakupović returning to Moscow.
+On 31 August 2009, Lokomotiv Moscow loaned Pelizzoli to the Serie B club AlbinoLeffe for one season, with Eldin Jakupović returning to Moscow.
 Pelizzoli was brought in as AlbinoLeffe's goalkeepers only had Serie C1 experience, namely Stefano Layeni, Daniel Offredi and Paolo Branduani.
 He made his team debut on 19 September 2009.
-After playing 3 games in September, he was out-favored and lost his place in both first choice and on the bench.
-Pelizzoli re-gained his regular place since November.
+After playing three games in September, he was out-favored and lost his place in both first choice and on the bench.
+Pelizzoli regained his regular place since November.